Watermelon Lemonade with dewy watermelon and freshly-squeezed lemon juice. Sweet, tangy and icy cold, it’s the best way to keep cool this summer.

 Watermelon, or at least, certain varieties, are available year round but they are undoubtedly the sweetest during warmer months.
 I love, love, love this dewy fruit!
 The ruby red flesh deliciously compliments sesame chicken, is awesome with black beans as a salsa, and marries well with lemons for the perfect summer drink.

-A few notes on making your own watermelon flavored lemonade drink:
+A few notes on how to easily make your own watermelon flavored lemonade drink:

 - I like a little bit of watermelon pulp in my lemonade but you can strain the mixture using a fine mesh sieve if desired.